Persevering

 • The detour from your original goal will often be your breakthrough moment.

-• You’ll see abysmal returns at first that nobody will notice, but it becomes exponentially more as time progresses.
+• At first, you’ll see abysmal returns that nobody will notice, but your results increase exponentially as time progresses.

 • Often, depending on what you’re doing, you’ve officially succeeded when people start paying you to do things you’ve been working on.

-Your first “big break” will come when someone wants to risk for what you’ve been working toward:
+Your first “big break” will come when someone wants to take a risk on what you’ve been working on:

-• Don’t be afraid to both give help to others, as well as ask for help.
+• Don’t be afraid to both give help to others and ask for help.

 • Learn to hold people in high regard and build relationships wherever you go.

-Once you’ve succeeded, your greatest challenge is in staying successful.
+Once you’ve succeeded, your greatest challenge is staying successful.

 This page is Part 5 of my How to Succeed Series.
-Part 1 was Defining Success, Part 2 was Attitude Adjustment, Part 3 was Making Realistic Goals, and Part 4 was Optimizing Your Routine.
+Part 1 was Defining Success.
+Part 2 was Attitude Adjustment.
+Part 3 was Making Realistic Goals.
+Part 4 was Optimizing Your Routine.